minoda-lab/universc/CONTRIBUTING.md

 tail -n 25  my-id/outs/_log
 ```

-Copy the output from the cellranger logs or the terminal
+Copy the output from the Cell Ranger logs or the terminal
 and paste is as a quote

 > \> your